fvdm/nodejs-ns-api/README.md

 ## Methods

 Each method returns a Promise, so make sure to catch the errors properly.
-I'm not going to outline to full posibilities of each method here, only to parts that adjust the API response or make the request easier.
+I'm not going to outline to full possibilities of each method here, only the parts that adjust the API response or make the request easier.
-Read the API documention links to find all available parameters that each method can take.
+Read the _API documentation_ links to find all available parameters that each method can take.

 ### getAllStations